kids encyclopedia robot

 Subscriber and view counts updated as of November 1, 2024.

+Ishiba was born into a political family, with his father, Jirō Ishiba, serving as governor of Tottori Prefecture from 1958 to 1974 before later becoming the Minister for Home Affairs.
+After graduating from Keio University, Ishiba worked at a bank before entering politics after his father's death.
+Ishiba was elected to the House of Representatives in the 1986 general election as a member of the LDP at the age of 29.
 As a Diet member, Ishiba specialized in agricultural policy and defense policy.
 He served as parliamentary vice minister of agriculture under the premiership of Kiichi Miyazawa but left the LDP in 1993 to join the Japan Renewal Party.
 After transitioning through several parties and returning to the LDP in 1997, Ishiba held various prominent positions, including Director-General of the Defense Agency under the premiership of Junichiro Koizumi, Minister of Defense under the premiership of Yasuo Fukuda and Minister of Agriculture, Forestry and Fisheries under the premiership of Tarō Asō.

 Ishiba became a key figure within the LDP, running for party leadership multiple times.
 First in 2008 where he placed fifth, and notably against Shinzo Abe in the 2012 and 2018 elections.
 Despite his criticisms of LDP factionalism, he established his own faction, Suigetsukai, in 2015, aiming for leadership.
 After Abe's second resignation, Ishiba ran in 2020 but placed third behind Yoshihide Suga.
 Ishiba declined to run and endorsed Taro Kono in the 2021 election which was won by Fumio Kishida.
 After Kishida announced that he would step down in 2024, Ishiba ran for the fifth and final time in the LDP presidential election where he defeated Sanae Takaichi in a second round run-off, becoming the new party leader and prime minister–designate, and was formally elected Prime Minister by the National Diet on 1 October 2024.
-As prime minister, Ishiba almost immediately announced a snap general election, where the ruling LDP coalition lost its majority for the first time since 2009 and suffering its second-worst result in party history.
+As prime minister, Ishiba almost immediately announced a snap general election, where the ruling LDP coalition lost its majority for the first time since 2009 and suffered its second-worst result in party history.

-Ishiba has developed a reputation as a political maverick due to his willingness to criticize his party, as well as his relatively liberal stances on social issues; he supported a motion of no-confidence against the Miyazawa Cabinet in 1993 and criticized Abe throughout his second premiership, despite serving in the governments of both prime ministers.
+Ishiba has developed a reputation as a political maverick due to his willingness to criticize his own party, as well as his relatively liberal stances on social issues; he supported a motion of no-confidence against the Miyazawa Cabinet in 1993 and criticized Abe throughout his second premiership, despite serving in the governments of both prime ministers.

 Early life